spolidorio/LineChartVue/README.md

-# Line Chart with VUE.js
+# Simple Line Chart

-Project that imports data from json and show charts using SVG
+## About

+It's a simple web application where get a outside data and transforms in a simple line chart.

+## Technologys

+- HTML
+- Stylus
+- ES6
+- Vue.js
+- SVG

 ## Project setup
 ```